 How to generate an OpenAPI document with Hono

-This guide walks you through generating an OpenAPI document for a Hono (opens in a new tab) API and using Speakeasy to create an SDK based on the generated document.
+This guide demonstrates generating an OpenAPI document for a Hono API and using Speakeasy to create an SDK based on the generated document.

-2. Generate an OpenAPI document using the Zod OpenAPI Hono middleware.
+- Generating an OpenAPI document using the Hono OpenAPI middleware with Zod validation.

-Your Hono project might not be as simple as our example app, but the steps below should translate well to any Hono project.
+While the example application is simplified, the steps outlined should translate well to any Hono project.

 The OpenAPI creation pipeline

-The quality of your OpenAPI document determines the quality of generated SDKs and documentation, so we’ll look into ways you can improve the generated document based on the Speakeasy OpenAPI best practices.
+The quality of the OpenAPI document determines the quality of generated SDKs and documentation, so techniques for improving the generated document will be explored based on the Speakeasy OpenAPI best practices.

-We’ll then use the improved OpenAPI document to generate an SDK using Speakeasy.
+The improved OpenAPI document will then be used to generate an SDK using Speakeasy.

-Finally, we’ll use a simplified example to demonstrate how to use the generated SDK and how to add SDK creation to a CI/CD pipeline so that Speakeasy automatically generates fresh SDKs whenever your Hono API changes in the future.
+Instructions for adding SDK creation to a CI/CD pipeline will be provided so that Speakeasy automatically generates fresh SDKs whenever the Hono API changes in the future.

 Requirements